 - The Muncie Area Career Center provides free classes to adults who have not earned a high school diploma or those who need some help preparing to be College and Career Ready.
-Contact the Adult Education Program by phone at 765-747-5257 or visit their website.
+Contact the Adult Education Program by phone at 765-747-5257 or visit the Area Career Center website.

 - For self-guided study online, LearningExpress offers online practice tests and study guides.
 LearningExpress is free to Hoosiers via INSPIRE, the state's virtual library.
 From the LearningExpress Homepage go to High School Equivalency Center to find practice tests and study guides.

 How does a person take the test?

 Find testing centers at https://hiset.ets.org/requirements/test-centers/

 How does a person get my HSE Transcript or Diploma?